 subject to the following constraints

-where $\epsilon > 0 $ is a small positive number.
-It is worth clarifying that we want our constraint interval to be small to ensure the errors are as small as possible.
+Where $\epsilon > 0 $ is a small positive number.
+We want our constraint interval to be small to ensure the errors are as small as possible.
 It is also important to note that we strictly enforce the boundary conditions $\mathcal{B}$.
 Moreover, we strictly enforce the compatibility equation between our primary variable $u$ and our auxiliary variable $\boldsymbol{\omega}$ as given in $\mathcal{F}$.
 In addition, we precisely enforce our primary variable $u$ to be divergence-free as given in $\mathcal{C}$.
-As a result of our constraints, our model locally conserves the laws as well as the boundary conditions.
+As a result of our constraints, our model locally conserves the laws and the boundary conditions.

 One can make the argument to aggregate the loss on $\mathcal{F}$, $\mathcal{C}$, and $\mathcal{D}$ since they are all first-order differential equations.
 However, these equations have different scales which cannot be aggregated together.
-Another important point is that constraining $\mathcal{F}$ and $\mathcal{C}$ allows our model to adaptively focus on regions that are challenging to learn.
-Now, let us further simplify our constraints by introducing a convex distance function $\phi \in [0,\infty)$(i.e., quadratic function) and setting $\epsilon = 0$.
-We do this step because we only care about the magnitude of the error not the sign of it.
+Another important point is that constraining $\mathcal{F}$ and $\mathcal{C}$ allows our model to focus on challenging regions to learn adaptively.
+Let us simplify our constraints by introducing a convex distance function $\phi \in [0,\infty)$(i.e., quadratic function) and setting $\epsilon = 0$.
+We do this step because we only care about the magnitude of the error, not the sign of it.
 Therefore, we rewrite our constraints as follows

 It is worth noting that noisy measurement data can be seamlessly incorporated into our objective function by minimizing the log-likelihood of the predictions obtained from a neural network model conditioned on the observations \cite{PECANN_2022}.
 Next, we formulate a dual optimization problem that can be used as an objective function for training our neural network model.